KadirYazadzhi/SoftUni---Algorithms-Fundamentals-with-CSharp/Combinatorial Problems/Combinatorial Problems.md

 ## 📜 **Table of Contents**
 1. 🚀 **Introduction**
 2. 🔄 **Permutations**
+    - 🔑 Definition
+    - 👩‍💻 Code Example
 3. 🌀 **Variations**
+    - 🔑 Definition
+    - 👩‍💻 Code Example
 4. 🤝 **Combinations**
+    - 🔑 Definition
+    - 👩‍💻 Code Example
 5. 🧮 **N Choose K Count**
+    - 🔢 Formula
 6. 💻 **Practical Example**
+7. 📊 **Summary**

 ## 🚀 **Introduction**

 Combinatorial problems involve arranging, selecting, or counting elements in specific ways.
-Applications range from mathematics to computer science and beyond!
+They are widely used in areas such as:

+- Mathematics
+- Computer science
+- Cryptography
+- Probability and statistics

 ### 💡 **Key Topics**
-- **Permutations**: Order matters.
+- **Permutations**: Arrangement where the order matters.
-- **Variations**: Order matters, limited by slots.
+- **Variations**: Arrangement with limited slots, where the order matters.
-- **Combinations**: Order doesn't matter.
+- **Combinations**: Selection of elements where the order does not matter.

 ## 🔄 **Permutations**

 ### 🔑 **Definition**
-Permutations are all possible arrangements of a set.
+Permutation is defined as a mathematical concept that determines the number of possible arrangements for a specific set of elements.
+Simply put, it represents the different ways in which data can be ordered, typically taken from a list.

+### 📝 **Theory**
+- Total number of permutations for a set of size `n` is calculated as:
+\[
+P(n) = n!
+\]
+- Permutations can be:
+  - **Without repetition** (unique elements).
+  - **With repetition** (some elements may repeat).

 ### 👩‍💻 **Code Example**: *Generate Permutations*